 If you’re traveling around Morocco it’s a good choice to take the local bus to, or from, Fes.
 The beautiful scenery you will see as you travel through the magical landscapes of Morocco is well worth a few hours on a bus.
 Better still, is the breathtaking view of Chefchaouen, as you approach the city for the first time.
 Take one of the CTM buses (the biggest operator in Morocco), and enjoy a comfortable ride of approximately 4 hours.

 Due to its wonderfully remote location among the mountains, Chefchaouen isn’t the easiest to get to, but it’s well worth the journey!
-The city can be reached by taxi or local bus from Tangier (2,5h) and Tetouan (1,5h).
+The city can be reached by rental car, taxi, or local bus from Tangier (2,5h) and Tetouan (1,5h).
 It’s not possible to fly or take the train to Chefchaouen but both Tangier and Tetouan have an airport.

 Once in Chefchaouen, the city is walkable.
 A lot of the nature spots can also be seen via hiking on one of the many trails that lead out of the city.

 The weather in Chefchaouen is at its best around spring (March to May) and autumn (September to November).
 The climate is fairly mild, in comparison to the rest of Morocco, because of its high mountain location.
 In the summer, people from hotter parts of Morrocco will come on vacation to this area because of the pleasant temperatures.

 Hotels and Riads Chefchaouen

 Chefchaouen has many great accommodation options.
 Stay in a traditional riad for the most authentic experience.
 Most of the riads and hotels range from budget to high-level luxury.
 Many of the riads on the more luxurious end will also have spas to enjoy!
 Be aware that staying inside the medina itself can be a bit more expensive, however, there are some good hostel options here too.